heawerty/Daemon/README.md

 # Daemon
-# The anwsers are in the pdf files; the codes are in the files problem 1, 2, 3
+# The answers are in the pdf files; the codes are in the files problem 1, 2, 3